ZipCPU/s6soc/README.md

 flash.
 Further, because this uses a simpler flash controller, and a simpler set of UART controllers, the whole CPU takes even fewer LUTs than before.

+20170514: I'm placing this project back on my _done_ list of tasks.
+It works again, and now with C--library support as well.
+Even better, I can run [4x4x4 Tic-Tac-Toe](https://github.com/ZipCPU/tttt) on the board using only standard library interfaces.

 # Commercial Applications

 Because this design is very small, it can easily be included into a larger